Paris ni Saku Étoile

-also known as L'étoile de Paris en fleur, is an upcoming Japanese original anime film directed by Gorō Taniguchi and produced by Arvo Animation.
+also known as L'étoile de Paris en fleur, or Samurai Ballerina, is a Japanese original anime film directed by Gorō Taniguchi and produced by Arvo Animation.
 It is written by Reiko Yoshida, features character designs by Yū Yamashita based on Katsuya Kondō's original designs, and music by Takayuki Hattori.
-It is scheduled to premiere in Japan on March 13, 2026, distributed by Shochiku.
+It premiered in Japan on March 13, 2026, distributed by Shochiku.
+The film's theme song is "Kaze ni Noru" (風に乗る) performed by Ryokuoushoku Shakai.

 Plot

-The series is set in Paris during the early 1900s and follows two Japanese girls, Fujiko Tsugita and Chizuru.
+The film is set in Paris during the early 1910s and follows two Japanese girls, Fujiko Tsugita and Chizuru.
 Fujiko aims to be a painter, while Chizuru is an aspiring ballerina.
 After meeting in Yokohama, the two meet again in Paris.